tinymce/tinymce-docs/plugins/a11ychecker.md

 ### `toggleaduit()`

-Triggers the accessibility dialog with the results of the audit and options to correct the problems, if any.
+Triggers accessibility dialog with the results of the audit and options to correct the problems, if any.

 ### `getReport()`

-Conducts the accessibility audit and reports about the results without triggering the dialog.
+Conducts accessibility audit and reports about the results without triggering the dialog.
 The report represents an array of issues, each of which has details about:

 * **severity** - *severity of the issue, might be either - info, warning or error*
 * **description** - *brief description of the issue*